-To increase production, introduction of farm machinery was considered essential but it could only be done on large farms.
-To achieve high production, government started its own farms and promoted collective farming by bringing small farms of peasants together.
+To increase production, the introduction of farm machinery was considered essential but it could only be done on large farms.
+To achieve high production, the government started its own farms and promoted collective farming by bringing small farms of peasants together.

 In these collective farms, the ownership was not limited to one peasant owner, everyone has to work collectively.
 The government pressured the policy of collective farming and soon by 1937, almost all cultivable land was under the collective farms.